maurovm/swift-waveform_plotter/README.md

 If you use this app in your projects and publish the results, please cite the following manuscript:

-> Villarroel, M. and Davidson, S., 2022.
-Open-source mobile platform for recording physiological data. arXiv preprint arXiv:1001.0001.
+> Villarroel, M. and Davidson, S. "Open-source software mobile platform for physiological data acquisition". arXiv (In preparation).
+2022
-<span style="color:red">(TODO: Write the paper)</span>

 ---